Spain takes aim at nightclubs and beaches as coronavirus rebounds

-Nightclubs, bars and beaches — some of Spain's most beloved summer venues — are facing new lockdown restrictions after turning into coronavirus hot spots.
+Nightclubs, bars and beaches — some of Spain's most beloved summer venues — are facing new lockdown restrictions after turning into coronavirus hotspots, and some European nations are warning citizens not to visit the country.

-The northeast region of Catalonia now hosts two of the most worrying virus hotspots in Spain, prompting authorities in Barcelona and an interior agricultural area around Lleida to tighten restrictions that were relaxed only a month ago when Spain had its devastating outbreak in check.
+The northeast region of Catalonia now hosts two of the most worrying virus hotspots in Spain, prompting authorities to tighten restrictions in Barcelona and a rural area around Lleida that were relaxed only a month ago when Spain had its devastating outbreak in check.

+Britain put Spain back on its unsafe list beginning Sunday, announcing hours earlier that travellers arriving in the UK from Spain must now quarantine for 14 days.

+Norway also ordered a 10-day quarantine for those returning from the Iberian Peninsula.

-France, meanwhile, is recommending that travellers ditch plans to spend their summer vacations in Barcelona and its nearby beaches, which have seen crowds too massive to allow for social distancing.
-Police had to step in and take measures to reduce the number of beach-goers.
+France and Belgium are recommending that travellers ditch plans to spend their summer vacations in Barcelona and its nearby beaches, which have seen crowds too massive to allow for social distancing.
+Police have had to step in and take measures to reduce the number of beach-goers.

+Travellers were caught off guard by Britain's move — even UK Transport Minister Grant Shapps is reportedly on holiday in Spain.

+“I think that it is extreme.
+If you only come for one day, no way,” José González, a Spaniard heading to his home in London, said at Madrid's airport.

 Catalonia ordered all nightlife venues to close for 15 days and applied a midnight curfew on bars in and around Barcelona and Lleida late Friday, hours after French Prime Minister Jean Castex urged French citizens not to visit Catalonia due to the upticks in new infections.

-France is also struggling to stop a spike in new cases but it apparently sees a risk in importing new infections from Spain as well.
+France is also struggling to stop a spike in new cases but it apparently sees a risk in importing new infections from Spain.

 “We know these measures are tough,” said Catalonia public health chief Josep Maria Argimon.

-“But we have to ask for the maximum collaboration of our citizens so they don't last any longer than they have to.
-If we see that the growth of contagion is exponential, then the only way to stop it is to limit free movement.”
-Local mayors said the shutdown should have been ordered days earlier.
+“(But) if we see that the growth of contagion is exponential, then the only way to stop it is to limit free movement.”

-“The measures have arrived late, but they have now been taken and myself and my fellow mayors feel that they are the correct measures to take,” Barcelona Mayor Ada Colau said Saturday before asking for Catalan regional police to help her municipal police enforce the curfew and closures.

-Coronavirus India update: State-wise total number of confirmed cases, deaths on July 23

-National health authorities warned that Spain already could be heading for a “second wave” of the virus that experts had forecast would come during the colder months.

-Catalonia's regional government, run by separatists who had complained about Spain's centralization of the health crisis from March to June, are struggling to maintain tabs on the growing clusters that have overwhelmed undermanned contract tracing teams.
+Catalonia's regional government, run by separatists who had complained about Spain's centralization of the health crisis from March to June, is struggling to tamp down on the growing clusters that have overwhelmed undermanned contact tracing teams.

-Over 12% of Spain's economy is based on its huge tourism industry.
-Its government, unions and industry leaders are heavily invested in promoting the message that Spain is a safe destination for foreigners to salvage the tourism season.
+Tourism employs 2.6 million people in Spain and generates 12 percent of the country's economic activity.

 "We have seen a wave of cancellations above all by foreign clients from France, Germany and England who were supposed to come next week, above all to Barcelona,” David Riba, president of the Federatur tourist apartments group, told Catalan broadcaster TV3.

-While the families and the at-risk elderly are mostly complying with rules to wear face masks and maintain a 1.5-meter (5-foot) distance from others, teenagers and young adults in many of Spain's cities have been completely flouting the health rules and guidelines.
+While families and the at-risk elderly in Spain are mostly complying with rules to wear face masks and maintain a 1.5-meter (5-foot) distance from others, teenagers and young adults in many cities have been flouting the health rules.

 With Spain's 19 regional governments back in charge of their health care systems, there's been a variety of responses to the revival of the virus.